postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 ## Inviting collaborators to a Partner Workspace

 Workspace Admins, Partner Managers, and Partner Leads can invite partners to Partner Workspaces.
 Your team can invite five partners at no extra cost.
-To purchase more partner licenses, contact your Postman Account Manager or [contact Postman support](https://www.postman.com/support/).
+To purchase more partner licenses, contact your Postman Account Manager or [contact Postman's sales team](mailto:sales@postman.com).

 > For more information on partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).